merlynjocol/AgeGuess-Data-Analysis--Gender-Ethnic-analysis-in-age-guessing/README.md

 ## Credits:
 * AgeGuess Citizen Project to provide the databases.
 Online Game Access https://www.ageguess.org/home
-* Dusan Misevic for the feed back in the results.
+* Dusan Misevic for giving feedback on the results.
 Researcher at CRI - Center for Research and Interdisciplinary, Paris, France
+* Master AIRE -CRI- Center for Research and Interdisciplinary, Paris, France
+*
 ## License: Copyright Open